|Organization:||Massachusetts Department of Revenue|

 Applications for Licenses: Suppliers and user‑sellers of jet fuel must submit license application Form JFT-1 (no fee) initially and renew by each January 1st.
 Suppliers must be bonded up to three times their average monthly tax with a minimum bond of $10,000.
 User‑sellers are not generally required to be bonded.
 See 830 CMR 64J.4.1(4).
 All returns must be filed and outstanding taxes must be paid in full before a license will be issued.

-Payment: Suppliers with total annual payments in excess of $10,000 must make monthly payments via electronic funds transfer (EFT).
-For all others, payment must accompany Form JFT-4S.
-Make the check or money order for the exact amount payable to the Commonwealth of Massachusetts.
+Payment: Suppliers with total annual payments in excess of $5,000.00 must make payments electronically through MassTaxConnect.
+Failure to make electronic payments may result in a penalty under G.L.
+C 62C, § 33(g).
+For those not required to make electronic payments, the payment must be included with the monthly return.
+The check or money order for the exact amount should be made payable to the Commonwealth of Massachusetts

 Estimated Tax Payments: None.